cjus/node-neo4j-presentation/presentation/readme.md

 };
 ```

 Next, we create a driver session and run (execute) a Cypher query.
-Note that the run function both accepts two parameters and returns a promise.
+Note that the run function accepts two parameters and returns a JavaScript promise.
 The first parameter to run is the query template and the second is an object with query parameters.
 This allows Neo to cache query plans for added efficiency.
 We then use the `.then` and `.catch` to handle the promise resolve or reject cases.

 ```javascript
 let session = driver.session();